desihub/fastspecfit/doc/running.rst

     points (or arrows) show the observed *grz* (optical) and *W1-W4* (infrared) fluxes or :math:`2\sigma` upper limits from the *Legacy Surveys*, and the open square markers represent the photometry synthesized from the best-fitting model.
-The blue, green, and red spectra are the
+The blue, green, and red spectra in this panel are the best-fitting DESI model after multiplying by the derived aperture correction (showin the bottom portion of the panel as the factor of 1.32).

-underlying stellar continuum for each of the three DESI cameras (blue, green and red); (middle) the fit to the (residual) emission-line spectrum after subtracting from the data the best-fitting stellar continuum model and the smooth continuum correction (shown as a light gray curve in the top panel); and (bottom) panels which zoom into all the individual lines modeled by ``FastSpecFit``.
+  * *Lower-right panel*: Zoomed panels showing the data and best-fit model for all the emission lines within the observed spectral range.

 In some cases it may be convenient to generate your own figure of the data and the best-fitting models, which you can do by reading the data yourself and using